 Slow internet, huh?
 In this era of 4G and 5G?
 Yes, slow internet is still a problem these days.
 And honestly speaking, it is one of the most painful and frustrating situations one could ever be in.
-Well, there are a couple of fixes for this problem.
+Well, there are a couple of ways to fix slow internet connections.

 The truth is slow internet is not caused by just one factor.
 There are a few reasons why your internet speed will drop.
 Let’s see some of these factors.